doctore/FunctionalPHP/README.md

 ### Basic use of Stream

-In the last section of this file we will learn how to use the functionality provided by **Stream** interface, implemented by **BasicStream** class:
+In the following section we will learn how to use the functionality provided by **Stream** interface, implemented by **BasicStream** class:

 ```php
 <?php